MaskingTechnology/comify/docs/integrations/AUTHENTICATION.md

 // Handle a login and get a session
-// Throws LoginFailed if not successful const firstSession: Session = await identityProvider.login(receivedLoginData);
+// Throws LoginFailed if not successful const firstSession: Session = await identityProvider.login(providedIdentity);

 // Refresh a session
 // Throws LoginFailed if not successful